sergemoose/rnn-music-generation/README.md

 For training data, I chose 30 MIDI songs by Slayer.
 From each one of those I took a single guitar track, stripped all the crazy solos and transposed all songs to the same key.
 Then I converted MIDIs to MusicXML to be able to parse them easily.
 [Input XMLs](/Runtime/XML/).

 Basically, my method for music generation is the same as for generating text.
 So, we need to convert all our XMLs to a single text file.
-For that, I wrote a simple C# application ("MusicXML_to_TXT" folder).
+For that, I wrote a simple C# application.
 The text format is pretty straightforward.
 Each note is encoded like this: "NoteOctaveDuration", chord notes are connected with a plus sign, notes and chords are separated by spaces, measures - by "MeasureEnd", songs - by "SongEnd".
 [Text example](/Runtime/TXT/output.txt).

 Note durations are encoded by special characters and stored in a [separate file](Runtime/TXT/durations.json), which we'll use later to decode generated text back to MusicXML.